 The brass finish on this Alma floor lamp heightens the already elegant look of the slim profile and domed shade.

 My Reagan floor lamp showcases a great way to merge modern style with a rustic twist.
 You’ll love the lantern-like light!

 Copper finishes can bring delightful polish to the right light.
 My Chad table lamp transforms a room with the refined contrast of its blackened base and copper shade.

 Nickel can turn a simple statement stunning.
-Just look at my Sheldon floor lamp!
+Just look at my Bettie floor lamp!
 With its brushed nickel finish and neutral shade, it’s ready to match with any decor.
 Good luck finding these for a dime a dozen!